Smithdown Picture Playhouse

 No one has favorited this theater yet

-Located in the Toxteth/Edge Hill district of Liverpool on the corner of Southdown Road and Greenbank Road.
+Located in the Toxteth/Edge Hill district of Liverpool on Smithdown Road at the corner of Magdala Street.
 The Smithdown Picture Playhouse was opened on 22nd February 1915.
 The auditorium side-walls were decorated with tapestries.
 The proscenium was 27 feet wide and there was a small stage.

 The Smithdown Picture Playhouse was closed on 11th September 1963 with Joanne Woodward in “Woman of Straw” and John Agar in “Hand of Death”.
 Two days later it re-opened as a bingo club.
-Bingo continued until 1964, when the building was demolished.
-A Tesco supermarket was built on the site.
+It was later taken over by Tesco and converted into a supermarket.

 Just login to your account and subscribe to this theater